 It’s been years now since I first opened my facebook account.
-It was so much fun, that initial phase of discovering friends and family over the Internet, people I haven’t seen or heard from in years, that it seemed to be an almost personal website.
-I couldn’t believe it!
-I could share pictures, stories, quotes, thoughts, ideas; whatever I wanted, with my closest and even long-lost (and some forgotten) acquaintances friends!
-I was HOOKED!
-How cool was this!?
-I also remember having a conversation with another “newly discovered” patron of FB, about how addicting it was!
+It was so much fun, that initial phase of discovering friends and family over the Internet, people I haven’t seen or heard from in years; it seemed to be an almost personal website.
+I could share pictures, stories, quotes, thoughts, ideas; whatever I wanted, with my closest and even long-lost (and some forgotten) acquaintances and friends.
 Right from the start… I. Was.
 In.
-And then…it became very impersonal. 🙁

-So I decided to take a “break”; I deleted the FB app off my phone.
-I even considered disabling it, but by this time I had created a business page, and I wasn’t “allowed” to disable my personal FB page if I wanted to keep the business page.
-“Ridiculous!”
-I thought.
-Facebook was clever.
+I deleted the FB app off my phone.
+I even considered disabling it, but deactivating a personal account is not allowed if you want to use a business page.
+Facebook is clever.
 They know how to keep you coming back for more.
-So with no FB app on my phone, I was finally gonna be FREE!
+With no FB app, I was finally going to be FREE!

 I’m probably painting a picture that isn’t quite the way it is, even for me.
-I have been making a conscious effort to be fully present for months and months now when I’m in the company of other people, especially aware of it since Joe mentioned how distracted I always seem to be (even though I don’t agree with always.)
+I have been making a conscious effort to be fully present for months now, especially when I’m with others.
 I have my phone on silent, and notifications have been turned off (for a long time).

 Thank you, Tammy Strobel, for your article, “An Act of Radical Self-Care,” featured in Bella Grace magazine.
-You have turned my world upside down!
 And at the perfect time of year.
 Nothing but gratitude.
 Thank YOU for having the courage to lead the way.
-I’m following!

-We are fully aware that this is not the way MOST of the world is thinking or doing (especially in business) and we’re perfectly fine with that.
+We are fully aware that this is not the way MOST of the world is thinking or doing (especially in business) and that’s okay.
 We intend to prove to only ourselves that it.
 Can.
 Be.
 Done.
-I am no longer fearful of DELETING accounts because that’s “not what everyone else is doing.”
-We are now in full alignment with our purpose and our flow, no more fighting the current of the heart.
-We’ve always made our own rules as we go along, and this will be no different.
-I can’t wait to see what I have time for now!
-YIPPPPEEEE!!!!
+I am no longer fearful of DELETING accounts.
+We are now in full alignment with our purpose and our flow, no more fighting the current of the hearts.

 There are two visuals exercises that have helped me; they may help you too: